defano/pig-tutorial/README.md

 You can print the schema of any alias inside a script with the command: `DESCRIBE alias;`

-Note that when you do so, you may find that some elements in your schema are preceeded with an an identifier and two colons, for example, `tickets::ticket_count:int`.
+Note that when you do so, you may find that some elements in your schema are preceded with an an identifier and two colons, for example, `tickets::ticket_count:int`.
 This identifier (`tickets::`) indicates the element's namespace which is set equal to the alias from which it originated when joining or generating derived relations.
 Namespaces—as we'll see in the exercises—are important when differentiating between elements that otherwise have the same alias.

 Importing the Ticket Data
 -------------------------